Hike at a Glance

 This is a remote area trail.
 Help takes time to organise and arrive.
 Carry an PLB or satellite phone.
 Carry enough water and protect yourself from the sun.

-Hike Overview
+Hike overview

-The Ormiston Pound & Gorge Walk is one of Australia’s best day-walks, combining sweeping vistas of the ring of mountains and ridges encircling the 46.5-square-kilometre Ormiston Pound, an up-close geological encounter with the pound’s western floor and a stunning walk through cliff-girt Ormiston Gorge.
+The Ormiston Pound & Gorge Walk is one of Australia’s best day-walks, combining sweeping views of the ring of mountains and ridges encircling the 46.5-square-kilometre Ormiston Pound, an up-close geological encounter with the pound’s western floor and a stunning walk through cliff-girt Ormiston Gorge.
 Ormiston Creek’s waterholes, a refuge for birdlife, mirror the surrounding ochre-red cliffs and the permanent main pool makes for a welcome, if icy, finale on a warm day.

 Walk description